ubuntu-mate/ubuntu-mate.org/pages/get-involved-bug-triage.md

 [This tutorial](https://ubuntu-mate.community/t/17943) by APolihron, one of our QA testers, demonstrates how to file a bug report.
-It is incredibly useful, with gifs to illustrate each step of the process!
+It is incredibly useful, with GIFs to illustrate each step of the process!

 ## Who can I talk to about bugs and bug reporting?